A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Conclusion

 \section{Conclusion}

 In this paper, we designed an adaptive sieving algorithm for the hdr lasso problem, which takes full advantage of the sparsity of the solution.
-When solving the subproblem with the same form as the original model but with a small scale, we used PPA to solve it, which take full use of the nondifferentiability of the loss function.
+When solving the subproblem with the same form as the original model but with a small scale, we used PPA to solve it, which takes full use of the nondifferentiability of the loss function.
 Extensive numerical results demonstrate that AS-PPA is robust for different types of noises, which verifies the attractive statistical property as shown in \cite{Wang}.
 Moreover, AS-PPA is also highly efficient, especially for the case of high-dimensional features, compared with other methods.

-\bmhead{Acknowledgments} We would like to thank the team of Prof. Lingchen Kong from Beijing Jiaotong University who provided the code for the safe screening rule in \cite{SafeRank}.
-Without their code, our comparison with Safe-PPA would be impossible. \bmhead{Data availability statement} For the simulated data, they can be regenerated according to the instructions in the paper or obtained from the corresponding author.
+\bmhead{Acknowledgments} We would like to thank the team of Prof. Lingchen Kong from Beijing Jiaotong University for providing the code of the safe screening rule in \cite{SafeRank}.
+We would also like to thank the editor for landing our submission as well as two anonymous reviewers for their valuable comments based on which the manuscript was further improved. \bmhead{Data availability statement} For the simulated data, they can be regenerated according to the instructions in the paper or obtained from the corresponding author.